vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

 Bottom *bot = new Bottom;
 bot->t = 5; // no longer ambiguous
 ```
+- This may seem more obvious and simpler from a programmer's point of view, from the compiler's point of view, this is vastly more complicated.
+Co
 - But interesting question is that How this `bot.t` will be addressed & handle by compiler ?
 Ok, this is the time to move on next point.

 ### How virtual class addressing mechanism works